-The only connection needed for the system to work is for the main display connector to be connected and the main display to be connected to the junction box via junction box connectors C4052, C4053 and C4056.
+The only connection needed for the system to work is for the main display harnessto-harness connector to be connected and the main display to be connected to the junction box via junction box harness-to-harness connectors C4052, C4053 and C4056.
 See System overview.